 Whether you choose to go for peer-to-peer fundraising or crowdfunding, you should always keep the following key elements in mind:

-- Supporters: look for supports who regularly donate to your organisation, who take part in your volunteering days, and who attend your fundraising events.
+Look for supporters who regularly donate to your organisation, who take part in your volunteering days, and who attend your fundraising events.
 These are your best bets for peer-to-peer fundraising.
 If you decide to go for a crowdfunding campaign, you need to be transparent about your marketing strategy.

 - Both are forms of alternative financing.